MAPLE VALLEY, Wash. — A Federal Way man is accused of killing a toddler in a crash due to speeding on Oct. 21 along state Route 18 in Maple Valley.

 Charging documents state the roads were wet on the rainy Monday and Lozano was “speeding too fast for the conditions … and lost control.”
 Lozano spun across the median and into oncoming traffic, crashing into a car carrying a mother and her toddler.

-The “violent collision” occurred at speeds over 100 miles per hour, documents state.
+The “violent collision” occurred at closing speeds of over 100 miles per hour, documents state.
 The 27-year-old mother suffered a fractured arm, broken leg and several broken ribs.
 Her 21-month-old son died at the scene due to his injuries.

 The mother had been driving to pick up her daughter at daycare at the time of the collision.
 She was airlifted to Harborview Medical Center and underwent surgery for her injuries.